-Sadly…. there are only 24 hours in a day- and way too much activity to squish into those 24 hours.
-But when you are trying to manage a work-at-home business, (or even two as I am doing right now with selling Cabi and writing for MomOf6!) and a home-life, like raising a big bunch of kiddos- well, there are just not enough hours in the day.
-So the challenge is to figure out how to divide your time properly- allocating specific and focused hours to your business, and specific and focused hours for your family and home.
+Sadly, there are only 24 hours in a day and way too much activity to squish into those 24 hours.
+But when you are trying to manage a work-at-home business and a home life (especially when raising a large family!), the challenge is to figure out how to divide your time properly- allocating specific and focused hours to your business, and specific and focused hours for your family and home.
 And then maximizing what you can accomplish in those hours.
 Here are 4 tips for balancing work and family life!

 You're not going to get it all done.
 And I'm not either.
 There's just too many things we wish to accomplish.
 So the key is to pick the top priorities in each area of your life every day and work on just those things.